davidpinhas/freedom55/README.md

 ## Requirements
 - Python 3.10 or higher - Ensure `Python3.10`, `Pip3` and `Virtualenv` are installed
-- Install Python dependencies `$ pip3 install -r requirements.txt`
+- Install Python dependencies - `$ pip3 install -r requirements.txt` [required for running tests locally]
 - OCI keys and OCIDs - In order to [configure Freedom 55](#configuration) the OCI integration, you will need the [minimum required keys and OCIDs](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCIDs)

 ## Installation